yutijang/M-Dl/README.md

 Or download them at [Support](https://github.com/yutijang/M-Dl/tree/main/Support) folder

-All three files, aria2c.exe, yt-dlp.exe, and ffmpeg.exe, must be placed in the Support folder at the same level as the M-Dl.exe file.
+All three files, aria2c.exe, yt-dlp.exe, and ffmpeg.exe, must be placed in the Support folder.

 The Add single link button ![add-2](https://github.com/yutijang/M-Dl/assets/5685320/419abd74-e788-4ca9-9b3a-453f9464843c) is used to analyze and add types of links: direct, torrent, magnet, playlist, media album from video and audio sharing websites, torrent files from your computer.